 When I first started this blog I never imagined I’d be posting a recipe whose star ingredient is black beans.
 Believe it or not, Black Bean Brownies are the most popular recipe on my blog.
 Maybe it’s because they’re delicious, maybe it’s because we feel less guilty about eating the entire pan….who knows?
 I decided to up the ante on my Black Bean Brownie recipe by adding peanut butter to the mix.
 The gamble was worth it.
 These brownies are super fudgy and the peanut butter just makes them more perfect.
 I highly recommend having your family and friends taste one BEFORE telling them they’re made with black beans.

-- 1 can black beans, drained and rinsed (one 398 ml can, drained)
+- 1 398ml can black beans, drained and well-rinsed

 - 1/3 cup cocoa powder